ToyB-Chan/mini-file-format/README.md

 - Comments are denoted by `#` and may only appear on separate lines.
 - Cases are sensitive (for both names and values), except where otherwise noted.
 - The underlying size of any type is application specific.
+- The parsing behavior of an illformed file is undefined.

 ## Supported Data Types